Simple Whitney towers, half-gropes and the Arf invariant of a knot: Introduction

 \subsubsection{Remark}

 A much more general relation between class $n$ gropes and order $n-1$ Whitney towers in (not necessarily simply connected) 4--manifolds is described in \cite{S1}.
-Whitney towers are of interest in their own right, in part because an order $(n-1)$ Whitney tower comes equipped with an $n$th order geometric intersection obstruction to the existence of an $n$th order tower which is related to Milnor's ($\overline{\mu}$) link invariants and the reduced Kontsevich integral (\cite{ST2}).
+Whitney towers are of interest in their own right, in part because an order $n$ Whitney tower comes equipped with an $n$th order geometric intersection obstruction to the existence of an $(n+1)$th order tower which is related to Milnor's ($\overline{\mu}$) link invariants and the Kontsevich integral \cite{ST2}, and is conjectured to generalize to give homotopy invariants of immersed surfaces in arbitrary 4-manifolds \cite{ST3}.
+(See also the more recent papers \cite{CST0,CST2,CST5,WTCCL}.)
 The next lemma illustrates how in the present setting (of knots in a simply connected manifold) the obstruction theory collapses after order 2.

 \begin{lem} A properly immersed connected surface in a simply connected 4--manifold admitting an order 2 Whitney tower admits an order $n$ simple Whitney tower for all $n$.

 \end{lem}